-Often a list of either field names or values recurs in query expressions.
+Often, a list of either field names or values recurs in query expressions.
 For example, if the same type of data has been given different field names, a search must be done to include all the field names that contain the same data: age, patient_age, age_of_patient, age_patient.
-To facilitate data entry, the administrator can define a Symbols map where a named symbol can resolve to the appropriate list of words or values.
+To facilitate data entry, the administrator can define a Symbols map, where a named symbol resolves to the appropriate list of words or values.

 Creating Symbols

-Categories are used to group the same types of information together.
+Categories are used to group the same types of information.
 For example, you may choose to name a category name.
-You then can create symbols for given names, middle names, last names, titles, etc. Create categories by using the following steps:
+You can then create symbols for given names, middle names, last names, titles, etc. Create categories by using the following steps:

-3. Type in the Name.
+- Type in the Name.
 Symbol names must be made of only letters and numbers.
-Names are case insensitive, so capitalization is unimportant.
+Names are case-insensitive, so capitalization is unimportant.

-5. Enter the Values; enter more than one at a time by separating the values by commas.
+- Enter the Values; enter more than one at a time by separating the values with commas.
 For the values, use the different field names that have the same information.
-They must match the spelling as used while indexing the data.
+They must match the spelling used while indexing the data.

 Editing Symbols

 Some items of symbols can be edited after they've been created.
 Click on the symbol name.
 Utilize the search to find the symbol without having to scroll through the entire list.
-Searching for any combination of letters finds any symbol with those letters anywhere in the name.
-In the details pane that opens, you can edit the following:
+Searching for any combination of letters finds any symbol with those letters anywhere in the name or description.

-2. Click on Manage Values to edit the values.
-In the new dialog that opens, follow the steps below:
+- Click Manage Values to edit the values.

 Using Symbols

 Symbols are used in queries after they've been created.
-See here for more information.
+See Query Syntax for more information.

 Fields